backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

 ### Data Extraction
 1. Open one of your data files on your computer using the [free LabChart Reader](https://www.adinstruments.com/support/software).
 2. Open a DataPad viewer.
-Confirm or set up the following for each column:
+Confirm or set up the following for each column (these *should* already be set up):
    1. Column A: `Selection & Active Point` : `Selection Start`
    2. Column B: `Selection & Active Point` : `Selection End`.
    3. Column C: `Selection & Active Point` : `Value`. and make sure that under `Calculation Source` that the source channel is set to `Ch 1 Temperature`.